-Developing appropriate assessment tools, reaching valid assessment decisions, and providing timely feedback to students for the units/modules/elements for which they have responsibility.

-- To inform each of these activities, assessors will refer to the programme specifications, awarding body requirements, validated aims, intended learning outcomes and assessment criteria of the unit/module being assessed. - Reference will also be made to the Framework for Higher Education - Qualifications, Subject Benchmarks, and the Quality Assurance Agency Codes of Practice.
+- Developing appropriate assessment tools, reaching valid assessment decisions, and providing timely feedback to students for the units/modules/elements for which they have responsibility. - To inform each of these activities, assessors will refer to the programme specifications, awarding body requirements, validated aims, intended learning outcomes and assessment criteria of the unit/module being assessed. - Reference will also be made to the Framework for Higher Education - Qualifications, Subject Benchmarks, and the Quality Assurance Agency Codes of Practice, particularly Code of Practice 6; Assessment of Students.